-There are several companies with sustainable competitive advantage examples that turned them great.
+There are several companies with a sustainable competitive advantage example that turned them great.
 Understand the market and its segments.
 Look for those niches that are not well serviced by the competitors and can be targeted professionally and sold.

-Develop customers to understand what they really want and set a standard offer that attracts them with a strategy to achieve and maintain sustainable competitive advantage is never associated with innovation.
+Developing customers to understand what they really want and setting a standard offer that attracts them with a strategy to achieve and maintain a sustainable competitive advantage that is never associated with innovation.

 How it works, what you really need to do to support and deliver the price proposal.
 For example, the level of service, quality, branding, price, and Cetera.

-Understand what your strengths and key skills are and how you can use it in an innovative way to price your selected market for avoiding failures and sustaining competitive advantage.
+Understand what your strengths and key skills are and how you can use them in an innovative way to price your selected market for avoiding failures and sustaining competitive advantage.